 Issuance protocol

-A protocol used for communication between an [=issuer=] and a [=holder=] during the issuance of a [=digital credential=].
-See section [[[#protocol-registry]]].
+A standardized protocol used for communication between an [=issuer=] and a [=holder=] during the issuance of a [=digital credential=].
+The issuance protocol is identified by a [=digital credential/protocol identifier=].
+See also section [[[#protocol-registry]]].

 Scope